filecoin-project/filecoin-docs/content/en/basics/how-retrieval-works/serving-retrievals/index.md

 ### Select a provider

 Assuming the IPNI returns more than one storage provider, the client can select which provider they'd like to deal with.
-Once a provider has been selected, the client sends a retrieval proposal to the storage provider, specifying the content they want and the price they are willing to pay for the data.

-### Review the deal

-The storage provider receives the retrieval deal proposal and, based on certain parameters, such as price, decides whether or not to accept the deal.
-Storage providers can also reject a deal if it is asking for deny-listed content.

-Once a retrieval deal is accepted, the storage provider replies to the client with details about the requested data, such as size, as well as payment details.
+Here, they will also get additional details (if needed) based on the retrieval protocol they want to retrieve the content over.

 ### Initiate retrieval

-To start the retrieval process, the client creates a new `RetrievalDealStream`.
-Currently, this connection is kept open through the entire deal until completion or failure.
-Making deals pausable as well as surviving a restart is a planned future feature.
+The client then attempts to retrieve the data from the SP over bitswap, graphsync, or http.
+Note that currently, clients can only get full piece retrievals via http.

 When attempting this retrieval deal using graphsync, payment channels are used to pay FIL to the storage provider.
 These payment channels watch the data flow and pay the storage provider after each chunk of data is retrieved successfully.